 Intel in the Community

-In 2013, Intel employees, Intel Corp. and the Intel Foundation gave more than $12.7 million in grants, donations and in-kind gifts to local schools, universities, non-profits and the Valley of the Sun United Way.
-About 5,000 Intel Arizona employees volunteered 156,000 hours in local schools and non-profit organizations.
+In 2014, Intel employees, Intel Corp. and the Intel Foundation gave more than $10.6 million in grants, donations and in-kind gifts to local schools, universities, and non-profits.
+About 5,000 Intel Arizona employees volunteered 152,000 hours in local schools and non-profit organizations.
 Through the Intel Involved Matching Grant Program, their time spent volunteering generated matching grants from the Intel Foundation of over $1.2 million, benefitting more than 500 local schools and non-profit organizations.
-Intel Arizona earned the No. 1 ranking in the Phoenix Business Journal's Corporate Volunteer Programs list for 2012 and 2013.